osbuild/osbuild-composer/test/README.md

 incomplete credentials.
 The work-around is to define a dummy ENV variable on the first line!

 ## Integration testing

+Since `osbuild-composer` externally provides two types of API, there also multiple types of integration tests available.

+Types of APIs tested:
+- *Weldr API* - the original API provided by `lorax-composer`, for which `osbuild-composer` is a drop-in replacement.
+This API is mostly tested through the `composer-cli` tool, which consumes the *Weldr API*.
+- *Cloud API* - the brand new API provided by `osbuild-composer`, which is currently used by the *Image Builder* service.

+### Weldr API integration testing

-This will consume the osbuild-composer API surface via the `composer-cli` command line interface.
+This will consume the osbuild-composer *Weldr API* surface via the `composer-cli` command line interface.
 Implementation is under `cmd/osbuild-composer-cli-tests/`.